CoaXioN-Games/coplay/README.md

 Otherwise nothing will work or you will be dissapointed.

-This system may be seperated in the future.
+This system may be seperated or removed in the future.

 ## Usage